By Hillary Delaney

 As the northernmost point of a slave holding state, Boone County was the last stop for many escaped slaves on their journey to freedom.
 Slaves from points south as well as those from Boone County left here in great number, many with the help of the Underground Railroad.
 A man named Elijah Anderson, known as the “General Superintendent” of the Underground Railroad, made a huge impact on Boone County in the 1840s-1850s.

-Anderson, born a free African American in Fluvanna, VA in 1808, decided to leave after Nat Turner’s slave rebellion, when the state began imposing strict rules on free blacks.
+Anderson, born a free African American in Fluvanna, VA in 1808, left the state at a time that Virginia had began imposing strict rules on free blacks in response to Nat Turner's rebellion in 1831.
 He arrived in Cincinnati in the early 1830s, married, then settled in Madison County, IN around 1835.
 There he bought a home, started a blacksmith business and joined an active Underground Railroad community.
 Anderson is credited with establishing many escape routes, some running north through Kentucky soil.
 In 1847, Anderson moved to Lawrenceburg, IN when his activities in Madison had become too dangerous.

 Elijah, his wife Mary, and daughter are described as “light-skinned” and may have been passing for white in Lawrenceburg, which was not a welcoming town to free blacks at the time.
 He was even known to pose as a slave owner at times, escorting fugitives to freedom.